siddharthsarda/caprice/readme.md

         objects = CachedRandomManager()

 In your code you can just call:

     YourModel.objects.random()

 While the first query will be expensive , all subsequent queries will be much faster

 You can use random just like filter and pass the same parameters.
-Each query havinf different parametrs will have different caches.
+Each query having different parameters will have different caches.

 For example
   YourModel.objects.random() and YourModel.objects.random(name__icontains = 'a') will have different caches which you can use separately.